frankmcsherry/columnar/README.md

 ## Trying it out ##

 Once you've got the repository, Rust and Cargo, you should be able to type `cargo build`.
 This shouldn't do very much.
-Typing `cargo test` will spin up the testing subsystem and build `examples/example.rs`, which does some measurement for a few different types.
+Typing `cargo bench` will spin up the benchmarking subsystem, and should print some examples, both of raw `encode`/`decode`, and the same when pushing the resulting bytes through a `MemWriter`/`MemReader` pair.

 For example, for the type `(uint, (uint, uint))` we see the pretty sweet results:
 ```